Logo

 4.1 Service Providers

-We use trusted third parties for secure processing and service delivery, including:
+We use trusted third parties for secure processing:

 • Typeform – sign-up forms.